ThirtySomething/ID3Stats/plugins/tracks_artist/README.md

 # Tracks artist

-Number of tracks for each artist:
+Number of total tracks for each artist:

 ```sql
 SELECT